sparanoid/almace-scaffolding/_app/_posts/note/2014-06-12-getting-started.md

 ## Upgrading

 Upgrading templates is hard, it will be easy if you are're a casual blogger and keep every template file untouched.
 Just copy and paste all template files in `_assets`, `_includes`, and `_layouts`.
-If you change the templates directly, you have to compare them side to side.
+If you change the templates directly, you have to compare them side by side.

 ## Customizing